 You must have the rights to use all video footage contained in your video (e.g. any images/videos of animals should have been taken by you or be openly available under a Creative Commons license).

-The deadline for submissions is Dec 1st, 2024.
+The deadline for submissions has now been extended to Dec 9th, 2024.

 Prizes